noahschumacher/smunch-user-food-analysis/project_notes.md

 - Notebook for viewing and exploring feature importances (permutation importances) and partial depedencies.
 - Imports all function from model/feature_importance.py which contains functionality to create plots.

+##### meal_rec.ipynb
+- Exploring meal recommendation system using collaborative filtering.
+- Model uses ALS with missing values entered with meal avg to create predicted satisfaction.
+- Want to explore annd understand hidden topics of ALS.
+- Need to do a test train split to gauge how it is performing.

 ### images:
 - Folder for holding used images